 The children must be under age 21 and unmarried, both at the time you file the I-130 petition for them and at the time they receive the green card.
 There are some exceptions that might help children who turn 21 while waiting for a visa or green card—see How the CSPA Helps Family-Based Preference Relatives and Derivative Beneficiaries.

 If you're a U.S. citizen, then before you prepare Form I-130, you should check into whether your children have already become citizens, automatically.
 See U.S. Citizenship by Birth or Through Parents for more information.

 If you are a U.S. citizen petitioning for a spouse, and for your children with that spouse, you need to file separate Forms I-130 for each person.
 If, on the other hand, you are a lawful permanent resident petitioning for a spouse, and for your children with that spouse, you file a single Form I-130 for the spouse and include the children.
 (Don't try to puzzle out the logic behind this—it's a quirk of U.S. immigration law.)

 If there is any chance that you might become a citizen before the immigration process is over, however, you might want to submit separate Forms I-130 for both your spouse and children now, to save the trouble later (when the fees will probably be higher, too).

-How soon your child will be able to immigrate after you submit the I-130 may vary, as follows:
+How soon a child will be able to immigrate after the petitioner submits the I-130 varies, as follows:

 To better understand this preference system of green-card allotment, see How Long Is the Wait for Your Priority Date to Become Current?